 Thursday, August 14, 2014

 Another eight hours passed before 32-year-old Antonio Foster was pronounced dead.
-Eight firefighters and paramedics who responded Wednesday were placed on leave while the Nashville Fire Department investigates.
+Eight firefighters and paramedics who responded were placed on leave while the Nashville Fire Department investigates.

 Fire Department Medical Director Corey Slovis said Thursday that paramedics used the wrong procedure for evaluating the victim.

 According to a police report and other documents, the response Wednesday unfolded like this:

 — 3:02 a.m.: The victim's roommate called 911, saying Foster had shot himself.
 Paramedics arrived at the town house 6 minutes later and began resuscitation efforts.

 — 3:48 a.m.: Paramedics were filling out paperwork stating that the man's injuries were "not compatible with life."
 Vanderbilt University Medical Center had instructed paramedics not to transport the victim, and paramedics left while police remained on the scene.
 The medical examiner was paged, but didn't arrive before paramedics were called again.